Categorical Torelli theorems for Gushel-Mukai threefolds: Introduction

-In the present paper, we deal with the case of index $1$ Picard rank $1$ degree $10$ Fano threefolds, also known as GM threefolds, which are split into two types: ordinary GM threefolds and special GM threefolds.
-Our first main theorem is concerned with ordinary GM threefolds and gives an answer to Question \ref{intro questions about Kuznetsov torelli} (2):
+In the present paper, we deal with the case of index $1$ prime Fano threefolds of degree $10$ and genus $6$, also known as Gushel--Mukai threefolds (GM threefolds for short), which are split into two types: ordinary GM threefolds which arise as a quadric section of a linear section of the Grassmannian $\mathrm{Gr}(2,5)$, and special GM threefolds which arise as double covers of a codimension three linear section of $\mathrm{Gr}(2,5)$, branched over a degree ten K3 surface.
+By \cite{kuznetsov2018derived}, we have a semiorthogonal decomposition